MarekLas/snails_final/README.md

 <img src="https://github.com/MarekLas/snails_final/blob/master/10_heatmap.png" align="center" width ="80%"/>

 ## Outliers
 The next step is to reduce the impact of outliers.
-Because the data aren't large I decided to do this using scaterr plot charts.
+Because the data isn't large I decided to do this using scaterr plot charts.
 The height data are great example how the charts changed after reducing some of the outliers.

 * Raw height data